EricZinda/Perplexity/docs/pxHowTo/pxHowTo110HandlingTenses.md

 I don't understand the way you are using: have
 ~~~

-The system ignores the predication unless it matches the properties of the phrase, and if it can't find one that works gives a "I didn't understand" message.
+The system ignores the predication unless it matches the properties of the phrase.
+If it can't find one that works, it gives an "I didn't understand" message.

 ### Using Phrases to Specify Properties
-Collecting the properties manually can get annoying, and they really don't provide good documentation for what phrases a predication is meant to support.
-So Perplexity provides an additional approach to you help you build these: Phrases.
+Collecting properties manually can get annoying, and they don't provide good documentation for which phrases a predication is meant to support.
+So, Perplexity provides an additional approach to you help you build these: Phrases.
 Instead of populating the `properties` argument directly, you can provide phrases and Perplexity will help you work it out.

-If we instead started with this code, which specifies the phrase we want to support but doesn't supply any properties for it (i.e. specifies `None` where the properties should be:
+If we instead started with this code, which specifies the phrase we want to support but doesn't supply any properties for it (i.e. specifies `None` where the properties should be):
 ~~~
 @Predication(vocabulary,
              names=["_have_v_1"],